 From Darwin to Munger by Peter Bevelin

 This book is a must-read for investors and businesspeople.
-Bevelin looks at the strategies, methods, and lessons of some of the world’s greatest thinkers, including Charles Darwin, Warren Buffett, Benjamin Franklin, and Charlie Munger.
+Bevelin examines the strategies, methods, and lessons of some of the world’s greatest thinkers, including Charles Darwin, Warren Buffett, Benjamin Franklin, and Charlie Munger.

 Bevelin went in search of wisdom and history and today’s world.
 One of the wise people Bevelin sought out was Charlie Munger.
 Another was Warren Buffett.

-Bevelin believes Munger is a philosopher with incredible clarity of thought and insight into many areas of life.
+Bevelin believes Munger was a philosopher with incredible clarity of thought and insight into many areas of life.
 By examining and distilling Munger’s philosophy, Bevelin shows investors the basis of Munger’s strategy.

 Seeking Wisdom is one of the best descriptions of Munger’s thinking and values.